Childhood & Early Life

 In the ensuing years, he accumulated the support of the civil service and organized labour, on top of the absolute control he had over the military.
 He also developed a relationship with the US government, with the American State Department’s Sumner Welles acting as a mediator.

-Batista forced Grau to resign on January 15, 1934, after just over hundred days of his presidency.
+Batista forced Grau to resign on January 15, 1934, after just over one hundred days of his presidency.
 For the next six years, Cuba was ruled by a series of puppet presidents, with Batista pulling the strings from the back.

 Throughout all this, his popularity never wavered.
 In 1940, he contested in the general election with the support from the ‘Democratic Socialist Coalition’.
-He defeated Frau to become the first President under the new 1940 Constitution.
+He defeated Grau to become the first President under the new 1940 Constitution.

-Historians generally hold his first term in positive regard.
+Historians generally hold his first term in positive light.
 He ushered in major reforms, expanded the educational system, and fostered economic growth.
 Cuba took the side of the Allies in the Second World War.
 The Cuban declaration of war on Germany and Italy came on December 8, 1941, a day after the attack on Pearl Harbour.

 The loss suffered by his protégé Carlos Saladrigas Zayas against Grau in the 1944 presidential election was a major setback for Batista.
 He actively sought to weaken the president-elect and his incoming administration.
 He moved to the US following Grau’s inauguration.
 However, he continued to be involved in Cuban politics, winning a seat in the Senate in absentia in 1948.

 Upon returning to Cuba in 1952, Batista set up the ‘Progressive Action Party’ and decided to run for the office that year.
-In the polls before the election, his ‘United Action Coalition’ was trailing way behind the rest.
+In the polls before the election, his ‘United Action Coalition’ was trailing far behind the rest.
 Garnering the support of the army once more, he led a coup against the outgoing President Carlos Prío Socarrás and seized the control of the government as a provisional president.
 Subsequently, the election was cancelled.

 Continue Reading Below

-Once in power, Batista revoked most of political liberties and prompted certain economic changes that would prove disastrous for Cuba.
+Once in power, Batista revoked most political liberties and prompted certain economic changes that would prove disastrous for Cuba.
 By the late 1950s, the US corporations owned 90% Cuban mines, 80% public utilities, 50% of its railways, 40% of its sugar production and 25% of its bank deposits.

-He gave a free rein to organised crime, particularly to American mobsters such as Meyer Lansky and Lucky Luciano.
+He gave free rein to organised crime, particularly to American mobsters such as Meyer Lansky and Lucky Luciano.
 Havana became "a hedonistic playground for the world's elite", “the Latin Las Vegas”, where drugs, gambling, and prostitution were rampant.

 Before the ‘Cuban Revolution’, Batista’s most vocal critics were largely the advocates of liberal democracy.
 They considered his presidency as unconstitutional and illegal.
 To sate the growing unrest in the country, Batista held an election in 1954 with Grau as his major opponent.
 But Grau withdrew just a few days before the election, accusing the government of election fraud.
 Batista was elected without contest, bringing supposed legitimacy to his administration.